Uses of LPG - Propane Uses: What is LPG Used For? Uses of Liquefied Petroleum Gas

 LPG for Heating

-One of the most spectacular uses of LPG is for gas fireplaces & gas log fires.
+One of the most spectacular LPG applications of LPG is for gas fireplaces & gas log fires.

 These units use LPG to provide a rare mixture of beauty and warmth.